alistairrutherford/osc-tools/README.md

 osc-tools
 =========

 OSC (Open Sound Control) libraries and tools written in Java.
-This takes a 'pooled' approach to message handling and hence is ideal for Android.
+These components adopt a 'pooled' approach to message handling and hence is ideal for Android.

 osc-common
 -----------